tinylogics/cipherinputstream-aes-gcm/README.md

     ./gradlew run                 (on Linux)
     gradle run                    (on Windows)

-please refer to testEncodeWithAesGcm in CipherInputStreamIssuresTests.java.
+Build login accountkey, please refer to testEncodeWithAesGcm in CipherInputStreamIssuresTests.java.